How to pre-order the new iPhone 16

 After last year's substantial update, we didn't expect huge changes to the design of Apple's standard smartphone, but were pleasantly surprised.

-The iPhone 16 has a more powerful A18 chip inside, which Apple says is so capable, it can rival desktop — both of which will help power Apple Intelligence features like the on-board Private Cloud Compute, generatively created emojis, image playground, and updated photo search.
+The iPhone 16 has a more powerful A18 chip inside — which Apple says is so capable, it can rival desktop.
+It will help power Apple Intelligence features like the on-board Private Cloud Compute, generatively created emojis, image playground, and updated photo search.
 Apple Intelligence features will start rolling out next month.
 Apple was also sure to point out how good the new chip will be for gaming on the iPhone.

 Base-model iPhones often get handed-down features previously only available on Pro models (such as last year's adoption of the Dynamic Island).
 Apple is now giving the iPhone 16 the Action Button introduced with the iPhone 15 Pro.
 It replaces the mute switch and can handle different functions — such as taking a pic or starting a voice memo — depending on what you designate in the settings.